- How to manage a European cooperation programme or project and comply with EU rules on finance and controls

 - improve the implementation of new ways of cooperation

-The Interact programme’s specific mission is to support more than 100 Interreg programmes managing thousands of cooperation projects throughout Europe programmes in their daily work.
+The Interact programme’s mission is to support more than 100 Interreg programmes managing thousands of cooperation projects throughout Europe.
 To help them successfully navigate the Interreg world, Interact provides advice, organise learning events and has developed a wide range of tools.

 Interreg is an initiative specifically dedicated to helping European regions work together to find solutions to common economic, environmental, social and cultural challenges.
 There are more than 100 Interreg programmes managing thousands of cooperation projects throughout Europe who are dealing with these issues.